Cottonwood is a popular wood in many woodworking projects including making furniture, shelving, framing, saddles, pallets, and flooring.

 Cottonwood mostly has a straight grain with a natural luster.
 But because of having diffuse porous structure, Cottonwood is not good for high-range luxury furniture.

-Because of having poor hardness and low-density Cottonwood has poor durability and won’t last for long enough, especially without proper wood finishing.
+Because of having poor hardness and low density Cottonwood has poor durability and won’t last for long enough, especially without proper wood finishing.

 You should always seal Cottonwood furniture with lacquer, varnish, paint, or oil-based finishers like Tung oil or Danish oil to keep the furniture protected from environmental elements such as moisture, UV light, and insect attacks.